 - Reinstatement on an academic plan where the student will be held to specific requirements

 - Denial of reinstatement

 Students have the right to request an extension of their financial aid eligibility once per degree objective should they exceed or expect to exceed the maximum credits allowed for their degree or certificate.
-Students will need to complete a Time Frame Appeal form and include an academic plan.
+Students will need to complete a Timeframe Extension Appeal form and include an academic plan.
 Submission of an appeal does not guarantee approval.

 If an appeal is approved, coursework will be limited to courses required for the completion of the degree or certificate.
 In addition, a student must maintain a minimum cumulative GPA of 2.0 and successfully complete all courses listed on their academic plan.
 Failure to meet the requirements of the approved timeframe appeal will result in suspension of financial aid eligibility.
 Students working on prerequisites for acceptance into a program are restricted to Stafford Loan eligibility at first year status for up to one academic year.